Link184/KidAdapter/README.md

         withLayoutResId(R.layout.item_text)
         // set items to currect view type withItems(mutableListOf("one", "two", "three", "four", "five", "six", "seven"))
+        // optional, a callback from DiffUtils, by default it compare items with equals() method, set it if you need a custom behavior withContentComparator<String> { oldItem, newItem ->
+            oldItem.length > newItem.length
+        }
+        // optional, a callback from DiffUtils, by default it compare items with equals() method, set it if you need a custom behavior withItemsComparator<Int> { oldItem, newItem ->
+            oldItem.hashCode() == newItem.hashCode()
+        }
         // set bind action
         bind<String> { // this - is adapter view hoder itemView, item - current item
             stringName.text = it